-On 7 March 2019 the complainant filed an appeal with the Global Board of Appeal (GBA) against the decision of 10 December 2018.
+On 18 February 2019 the complainant filed an appeal with the Global Board of Appeal (GBA) against the decision of 20 November 2018.

-In its report of 18 September 2019 the GBA concluded that the complainant's appeal was not receivable in so far as it reiterated the same arguments as his previous appeal challenging the implementation of MAS 65.
-It also found that the decision to separate him on 31 October 2018 had been taken in accordance with applicable rules and procedures and that the request for an exceptional extension of his appointment was properly considered.
-It therefore recommended that the appeal be dismissed in its entirety.
+In its report of 24 September 2019 the GBA concluded that the complainant's appeal was not receivable in so far as it reiterated the same arguments as her previous appeal leading to her first complaint before the Tribunal.
+It also found that the decision to separate her on 31 August 2018 had been taken in accordance with applicable rules and procedures and that the decision not to exceptionally extend the complainant's appointment beyond the retirement age was a discretionary decision, taken without bias, bad faith or discrimination.
+The GBA recommended that the Director-General dismiss the appeal in its entirety.

-On 15 November 2019, the complainant was informed that the Director-General had decided to follow the GBA's recommendation to dismiss his appeal.
+On 22 November 2019 the complainant was informed that the Director-General had decided to follow the GBA's recommendation to dismiss her appeal.
 That is the impugned decision.

-The complainant asks the Tribunal to set aside the impugned decision and to order his reinstatement until he reached the new MAS of 65.
-In the alternative, he asks the Tribunal to be awarded the sum of no less than 783,212 Swiss francs in material damages.
-He seeks 10,000 francs in moral damages and 10,000 francs in costs.
-He objects to the Organization's requests for joinder.
+The complainant asks the Tribunal to set aside the impugned decision and to order her reinstatement until she reached the new MAS of 65.
+In the alternative, she asks the Tribunal to be awarded the sum of no less than 398,586 Swiss francs in material damages.
+She seeks 10,000 francs in moral damages and 10,000 francs in costs.
+In her rejoinder, the complainant objects to WHO's requests for joinder.

-WHO requests that this complaint be joined with his first complaint, as well as with several other similar complaints filed by former staff members challenging the implementation of the MAS of 65, or alternatively, that these complaints be considered at the same session.
+WHO requests that this complaint be joined with her first complaint, as well as with several other similar complaints filed by former staff members challenging the implementation of the MAS of 65, or alternatively, that these complaints be considered at the same session.
 WHO argues that the complaint is irreceivable as the complainant attempts to substantively challenge the legality of the implementation of MAS 65 in multiple separate proceedings before the Tribunal.
-It also argues that the complaint is irreceivable ratione materiae as he fails to show any non-observance of his terms of appointment and fails to establish a cause of action.
-With respect to his allegations relating to an exceptional extension of his appointment, WHO argues that they are irreceivable for failure to exhaust internal remedies.
+It also argues that the complaint is irreceivable ratione materiae as she fails to show any non-observance of her terms of appointment and fails to establish a cause of action.
+With respect to the decision not to grant her an exceptional extension of her appointment, WHO argues that it is irreceivable for failure to exhaust internal remedies.
 It asks the Tribunal to dismiss the complaint as unfounded in its entirety.
 In the event that costs are awarded, WHO requests that the amount of costs be established by the Tribunal and that its payment "be conditional upon the receipt of invoices, proof of payment, and upon the complainant not being eligible for reimbursement from other sources".